 Some decorative elements were moved from Villa Pamphilj to the site of former Villa Corsini and viceversa.

-Villa del Vascello
+Details of the remaining part of Villa del Vascello

 to receive what at that time was regarded as an unconventional education for a woman.
-She and her brother were commissioned the design of a villa by Monsignor Elpidio Benedetti, a close friend of Cardinal Jules Mazarin (the casino was decorated with a coat of arms of King Louis XIV of France).
-Because of its overall shape it became known as Villa del Vascello, rather than Villa Benedetti or Villa Giraud (the owners at the time of the etching by Vasi); the resemblance to a ship had a symbolic meaning, because the ship represents the Church.
+She and her brother were commissioned to design a villa for Monsignor Elpidio Benedetti, a close friend of Cardinal Jules Mazarin (the casino was decorated with a coat of arms of King Louis XIV of France).
+Because of its overall shape it became known as Villa del Vascello, rather than Villa Benedetti or Villa Giraud (the owners at the time of the etching by Vasi); the resemblance to a ship had a symbolic meaning, because a ship represents the Church.

-Unlike the other early Christian churches S. Pancrazio does not have a porch or a courtyard before the entrance; however it is located at a short distance from Via Vitellia, an ancient road, and it is likely that the area between the first entrance and the building had the function of a narthex, the part of a church which was screened off from the rest of the building and where catechumens attended ceremonies.
+Unlike the other early Christian churches S. Pancrazio does not have a porch or a courtyard before the entrance; however it is located at a short distance from Via Vitellia, a minor ancient road, and it is likely that the area between the first entrance and the building had the function of a narthex, the part of a church which was screened off from the rest of the building and where catechumens attended ceremonies.